zzzeyez/new-roses/README.md

 pip3 install pywal
 ```

-In order to fetch wallpaper images, you will need to obtain an Unsplash.com API key at https://unsplash.com/developers and then allow `new-roses` to use it:
+In order to fetch wallpaper images, you will need to obtain an Unsplash.com API key at https://unsplash.com/developers and then apply it to `new-roses` (this will create a config file at `~/.config/new-roses`).

 ```
-touch ${HOME}/.config/api_keys
-echo "unsplashapi=YOUR_API_KEY" > "${HOME/.config/api_keys"
+new-roses -a 'YOUR_KEY_HERE'
 ```

 ## Usage

-By default, a wallpaper from Unsplash and a color palette from Colorlovers are applied.
+By default, a wallpaper from Unsplash and a color palette from Colorlovers are applied with the search term "spring" and the background color "222222."
+These defaults can be changed in the config file at `~/.config/new-roses`.
 If no flags are provided, then any argument will be treated as a search term.
-And if no flags or arguments are provided, then the search term "spring" and the background color "222222" will be used.
-To use only Colorlovers or Unsplash use the -c or -u flags.

 ```
 Usage: new-roses [OPTION] [SEARCHTERM]
-       [-u] [-c] [-b 'color'] [-l] [-w] [-s 'searchterm'] [-d '/download/dir'] [-q] [-n] [-x] [-h]
+       [-a] [-u] [-c] [-b 'color'] [-l] [-w] [-s 'searchterm'] [-d '/download/dir'] [-q] [-n] [-x] [-h]

 Example: new-roses spring